webosose/website/content/en/docs/tutorials/web-apps/developing-external-web-apps.md

 ```

 {{< note >}}
-If you are packaging a JS service within the web app and the JS service uses methods of external services, you must add the group information of the external methods used by the JS service to the `requiredPermission` field in `appinfo.json`.
+If you are packaging a JS service within the web app and the JS service uses methods of external services, you must add the group information of the external methods used by the JS service to the `requiredPermissions` field in `appinfo.json`.
 {{< /note >}}

 ### Step 4: Package the Web App